newwayland/blog/content/post/the-unreasonable-ineffectiveness-of-sanctions-on-russia/index.md

 ## Russia is a sovereign state

-Should the tank supplier decide not to take rubles, then the tank supplier will be commandeered by the state, and the leaders deposed - replaced by somebody who will take rubles.
+Should the tank supplier decide not to take roubles, then the tank supplier will be commandeered by the state, and the leaders deposed - replaced by somebody who will take roubles.

 Should somebody at the central bank decide not to honour Vlad’s payment order, they will be replaced by somebody who will.